Twenty-eighth Amendment of the Constitution Bill 2008: Background

 The Treaty of Lisbon was signed by the member states of the European Union on 13 December 2007.
-It was in large part of a revision of the text of the Treaty establishing a Constitution for Europe after its rejection in referendums in France in May 2005 and in the Netherlands in June 2005.
+It was in large part a revision of the text of the Treaty establishing a Constitution for Europe after its rejection in referendums in France in May 2005 and in the Netherlands in June 2005.
 The Treaty of Lisbon preserved most of the content of the Constitution, especially the new rules on the functioning of the European Institutions, but gives up any symbolic or terminologic reference to a Constitution.
 (See Treaty of Lisbon compared to the European Constitution.)

 Because of the decision of the Supreme Court in Crotty v.
 An Taoiseach (1987), an amendment to the Constitution was required before it could be ratified by Ireland.
 Ireland was the only one of the then 15 EU member states to put the Treaty to the people in a referendum.
 Ratification of the Treaty in all other member states was decided upon by national parliaments alone.

 Proposed changes to the text

 The Twenty-eighth Amendment of the Constitution Bill proposed to make the following changes to Article 29.4:

-Deletion of subsections 9º and 11:
+Deletion of subsections 9° and 11:

-Subsection 10º renumbered as subsection 9º.
+Subsection 10° renumbered as subsection 9°.